-Linda Diamond, Chief Executive Officer for CORE, shares research and best practices for effective professional learning for K-12 educators.
+Linda Diamond, CORE’s founder and former president, shares research and best practices for effective professional learning for K-12 educators.

 All schools and all educators intend to meet the needs of all their students.
 Indeed, educating all students is the promise of a democracy.
 Nonetheless, in many American schools, this promise is largely unfulfilled.
 Teachers struggle to meet the needs of their increasingly diverse classrooms.
 It is not uncommon to find a single classroom in which ten different languages are spoken, the teacher must manage three to four varying skill levels, and must address the disparate needs of children who live in poverty and children who live relatively comfortable lives.
 How then is the goal of “all” students to be realized?
 How does the teacher “leave no child behind”?

 Linda Diamond, CORE’s former president, shares her thoughts on the importance of high fidelity implementation of instructional materials.
 Linda was one of the original founders of CORE and developed their basic training and leadership materials.
 She continues to develop CORE’s professional programs, school change models, and professional products.
 Linda was formerly the Director of Curriculum, Staff Development and Evaluation for the Alameda City Unified School District as well as an elementary and middle school principal.
 She worked as a policy analyst with RPP International, an education research and public policy forum.
 Linda served on the California State Superintendent’s Task Force on Reading and was co-author of Building a Powerful Reading Program, which helped establish the foundation for reading policy and legislation in California.
 She is the co-author of CORE Assessing Reading: Multiple Measures and the nationally acclaimed CORE Teaching Reading Sourcebook.